-Table 1 in this notice provides the following: All marine mammal species with possible or confirmed occurrence in the proposed activity area; information on those species' regulatory status under the MMPA and the Endangered Species Act of 1973 (16 U.S.C.
+Table 1 in this notice provides the following: All marine mammal species with possible or confirmed occurrence in the proposed activity area; information on those species' status under the MMPA and the Endangered Species Act of 1973 (16 U.S.C.
 1531 et seq.); abundance; occurrence and seasonality in the activity area.

-The Observatory presented species information in Table 2 of their application but excluded information on pinnipeds because they anticipated that these species would have a more northerly distribution during the summer and thus have a low likelihood of occurring in the survey area.
-Based on the best available information, NMFS expects that certain pinniped species have the potential to occur within the survey area and have included additional information for these species in Table 1 of this notice.
+Lamont-Doherty presented species information in Table 2 of their application but excluded information on harbor seals and four other cetacean species because they anticipated that these species would have a more northerly distribution during the summer and thus would have a low species in Table 1 of this notice.
+However, we agree with Lamont-Doherty that the other species identified earlier have a low likelihood of occurrence in the action area during September and October.

+Based on the best available information (DoN, 2012), we expect that Bryde's whale may have the potential to occur within the survey area and have included additional information for this

-TABLE 1-GENERAL INFORMATION ON MARINE MAMMALS THAT COULD POTENTIALLY OCCUR IN THE PROPOSED ACTIVITY AREA IN MAY THROUGH AUGUST, 2014
+TABLE 1-GENERAL INFORMATION ON MARINE MAMMALS THAT COULD POTENTIALLY OCCUR IN THE PROPOSED ACTIVITY AREA IN SEPTEMBER THROUGH OCTOBER, 2014